-Since the end of the 2021 financial year, Chalice has decided to demerge Viking into a gold-focused company named Falcon Metals Ltd as part of a new IPO.
-Metal Hawk believes this is a positive outcome for shareholders that will result in a renewed focus on the project.
-Drilling at Viking is currently scheduled for the December 2021 quarter.
+Chalice have decided (post quarter announcement) to demerge the Viking Gold Project into a gold-focused company as part of a new IPO.
+Metal Hawk believes this is a positive outcome for shareholders with a renewed focus on the project.
+Drilling at Viking is currently scheduled for Q4 2021.